tanhanwei/ar-creature/README.md

  - **Free Mode**.
 The creature can move freely and behaves with non-uniform random actions and motions.
  - **Catch-up Mode**.
 In this mode, the creature will always move into the Line of Sight (LOS) after the end of current action and motion.
  - **Attention Mode**.
 When this mode is triggered, the creature will always be within the LOS.
  - **Play Mode**.
 The creature will walk into LOS and shows excitement (baked animation).
 In this mode, the user can use a frisbee to play with the creature.
 Why frisbee?
-That's because I originally created the effect to play with the Corgi in AR.
+That's because I created the effect to play with the Corgi in AR.
  - **Attention-to-Play Mode**.
 Similar to the Attention Mode, the creature responds based on LOS before the frisbee is thrown.
 The frisbee can be triggered to be thrown in this mode.
 If the creature's previous mode is the Throw Mode, it will 'drop' and return the frisbee to the user.
  - **Throw Mode**.
 The frisbee will be thrown in this mode and the creature will start chasing and catch the frisbee.
  - **Reset Mode**.
-In this mode the user can reset the plane tracker and re-position the creature.
+In this mode the user can reset the plane tracker and reposition the creature.
  - **Test Mode**.
 For testing and debugging purposes only.

 In summary, different modes were created so that the user can interact with the AR creature in different modes.